Alaa-Abboud/FastSLAM/README.md

 This a FastSLAM Matlab code implemented on the Husky robot simulator in ROS-Gazebo.

-To get the algorith mworking, run the "main.m" script.
+To get the algorithm working, run the "main.m" script.
 All the other files are functions used in the main script.

 Hope you find it interesting !